Canes — choosing the right one and using it safely

 The standard straight cane is the most common.
 It has a simple curved handle and a single point of contact with the ground.
 These come in wood or aluminum, and most adjust to different heights.
 Standard canes are appropriate for people with balance issues but relatively good strength and one-handed stability.

 Offset canes have a handle that extends further down the shaft, creating better ergonomics for the wrist.
 They're easier on the hand and wrist during extended use.
-If your older adult will be using a cane frequently throughout the day or for long walks, an offset cane might reduce hand fatigue and wrist strain.
+If your parent will be using a cane frequently throughout the day or for long walks, an offset cane reduces hand fatigue and wrist strain.

 The critical element of any cane is proper height.
-The cane should be adjusted so that when your older adult stands with arms at their sides, the top of the cane reaches their wrist crease.
+The cane should be adjusted so that when your parent stands with arms at their sides, the top of the cane reaches their wrist crease.
 This height allows them to use their arm at a comfortable angle, with the elbow bent approximately twenty to thirty degrees when holding the cane.
-A cane that's too tall forces the arm into an awkward angle and puts strain on the shoulder and arm.
+A cane that's too tall forces the arm into an awkward angle and puts strain on the shoulder.
 A cane that's too short requires bending forward, which worsens balance problems and creates lower back strain.

 Proper Technique and Common Mistakes